Purpose and Scope

 Students must use only their own clicker.
 If clicker records are used to compute a portion of the course grade:

-Academic Handbook, Examinations, Course Outlines
+Senate Academic Policies, Examinations, Course Outlines

 Scholarships, Awards and Prizes - Definitions and Approval Process